-They Offered Free Rides To Breast Exams, Then Free Breast Exams.
-Why Didn’t We?The Breast Cancer Site
+They Offered Free Breast Exams, Complete with Transportation!The Breast Cancer Site

 Easy Taxi is an app-based cab company similar to Uber.
 But Easy Taxi services 30 different countries.
 Just as Uber has donated free rides to various causes, Easy Taxi reached out to charitable organizations to provide free rides to Saudi women.
 In September 2015, they gave women free rides to polling booths so they could vote.